zillonaorg/Welcome/docs/dojo.md

 and an endorsement from Zillona Org will be provided as well as validation of your status of having successful completed the apprenticeship.

-**Zillona Org Member:** Zillona Org members have a direct affiliation with the Zillona Org.
-As such they have
+**Zillona Org Member:** Zillona Org members have a direct affiliation with Zillona Org.
+As such they have broader and deeper access to Zillona Org resources and decision making.

+Zillona Org members provide oversite for the Dojo and other Zillona projects and have voting rights within the organization.

+Not all Dojo members will become Zillona Org members and not all Zillona Org members participate in the Dojo.

+**Associate:** Associate status is used for contributors with non-technical backgrounds such as SEO, marketing, and social media management, as well as talent from the industry not otherwise affiliated with Zillona Org and collaborating in a limited scope such as giving a seminar or providing consultation services.

-**Associate:** Leaders in our community due to their proven skills and track record in the industry and willingness to share and mentor.
+Associate roles are available to leaders in the broader community with proven skills and a track record of willingness to share and mentor.